njray/markdown-test/happy-paths/Mass ingestion and analysis of articles example scenario.md

 ### Alternatives

 * Instead of using a pattern based on queue notification and Azure Functions, use another pattern for this data flow.
-For example, [Azure Service Bus Topics] can used in a pattern that processes the various parts of the article in parallel as opposed to the serial processing done in this example.
+For example, [Azure Service Bus Topics][topics] can used in a pattern that processes the various parts of the article in parallel as opposed to the serial processing done in this example.
 For more information, compare [queues and topics][queues-topics].

 * Use [Azure Logic App][logic-app] to implement the function code and implement record-level locking such as [Redlock][redlock] (needed for parallel processing until Azure Cosmos DB supports [partial document updates][partial]).
 For more information, [compare Functions and Logic Apps][compare].